St. Anthony: LISC Twin Cities and partners deliver first of two riot-recovery funds

 "We started to put together this capital fund to allow for community organizations to start buying these vulnerable properties.
 A lot of those neighborhoods already were suffering from COVID."

-LISC's Kate Speed has a "pipeline" of properties over which negotiations are underway on Lake Street, 38th Street, West Broadway and University Avenue.
+LISC's Kate Speed has a "pipeline" of properties over which negotiations are underway on Lake Street, 38th Street, W. Broadway and University Avenue.

 And McLaughlin is working on a second fund that will help with financing gaps between the cost of redevelopment and the maximum loans commercial lenders can make where property values support less.